Arch: Ancient Rome

-Throughout the Roman empire, their engineers erected arch structures such as bridges, aqueducts, and gates.
-They also introduced the triumphal arch as a military monument.
 Vaults began to be used for roofing large interior spaces such as halls and temples, a function that was also assumed by domed structures from the 1st century BC onwards.

 The segmental arch was first built by the Romans who realized that an arch in a bridge did not have to be a semicircle, such as in Alconétar Bridge or Ponte San Lorenzo.
-They were also routinely used in house construction, as in Ostia Antica (see picture).
+The utilitarian and mass residential (insulae) buildings, as found in Ostia Antica and Pompeii, mostly used low segmental arches made of bricks and architraves made of wood, while the concrete lintel arches can be found in villas and palaces.

 Ancient China

-In ancient China, most architecture was wooden, including the few known arch bridges from literature and one artistic depiction in stone-carved relief.
-Therefore, the only surviving examples of architecture from the Han Dynasty (202 BC – 220 AD) are rammed earth defensive walls and towers, ceramic roof tiles from no longer existent wooden buildings, stone gate towers, and underground brick tombs that, although featuring vaults, domes, and archways, were built with the support of the earth and were not free-standing.
+Ancient architecture of China (and Japan) used mostly timber-framed construction and trabeated system.
+Arches were little-used, although there are few arch bridges known from literature and one artistic depiction in stone-carved relief.
+Since the only surviving artefacts of architecture from the Han dynasty (202 BC – 220 AD) are rammed earth defensive walls and towers, ceramic roof tiles from no longer existent wooden buildings, stone gate towers, and underground brick tombs, the known vaults, domes, and archways were built with the support of the earth and were not free-standing.

-Roman and Chinese bridges in comparison

-China's oldest surviving stone arch bridge is the Anji Bridge, built between 595 CE and 605 CE during the Sui Dynasty; it is the oldest open-spandrel segmental arch bridge in stone.
+China's oldest surviving stone arch bridge is the Anji Bridge.
+Still in use, it was built between 595 CE and 605 CE during the Sui dynasty.